Heinrich Schütz Konservatorium Dresden

 From the 1st dance class onwards, our students have various performance opportunities: our annual end-of-school presentation in professional theatres, our own dance productions, student concerts or participation in opera productions in cooperation with the Semperoper Dresden.

-Timetable for the school year 2023/24
+Timetable for the school year 2024/25

-You can download our timetable here (PDF, in german, Status: 30 November 2023).
+You can download our timetable here (PDF, in german, Status: 19th November 2024).

 Free places in dance classes and courses are marked in green.
 We are looking forward to your registration!
+Due to the preparation of several events, we ask that new students only register during the first half of the school year (until February 2025).

 Early dance education (EDE)